aaron-alphonsus/farmer-wolf-goat-cabbage/README.md

-# CSC461 Programming Languages – Fall 2016 Programming Assignment #4: Functional
-# Programming in Lisp Farmer, Wolf, Goat, Cabbage Puzzle
+# Functional Programming in Lisp: Farmer, Wolf, Goat, Cabbage Puzzle

 A farmer with his wolf, goat, and cabbage arrive at the bank of a river.
 A boat at the river’s edge is only large enough for the farmer and one of his